XiaoyueLenax/MidbScrapper/README.md

 ## Overview

 This project provides a Python script for scraping gene classification data from the MIDB database website.
-The script automates the process of searching for specific genes, navigating through search results, and extracting detailed classification information for each gene.
+The script automates the searching of specific genes, navigating through search results, and extracting detailed classification information for each gene.
+Currently in ipynb format to compartmentalize.

 ## Features